ThatQuiz Test Library Take this test now

 • 29.
 To assess his students' understanding of democratic processes, Teacher Paul has them organize and run a mock election, complete with campaigns and voting booths.
 This assessment method is highly:

-A) Theoretical and conceptual
+A) Traditional and objective

-B) Authentic and experiential
+D) Authentic and experiential

 • 30.
 Teacher Quinn uses a student-led conference where students present their learning progress to their parents using a carefully curated portfolio of their best works.
 This promotes:

-B) Reliance on traditional multiple-choice metrics
+A) Reliance on traditional multiple-choice metrics

-D) Competition among students for the highest rank
+B) Competition among students for the highest rank

 • 31.
 Teacher Rita asks her ICT students to diagnose a simulated computer hardware problem, fix the issue, and write a professional troubleshooting report for a 'client.'
 This task primarily measures: